-The Manchester Urban Institute is home to a number of trans-disciplinary research agendas and themes.
+The Manchester Urban Institute (MUI) is home to several trans-disciplinary research agendas and themes.

 These research agendas resonate with the urban challenges as identified by key funding organisations including RCUK, Innovate UK, and the European Commission.

-The relationship between culture, creativity and urban development is both a rich site for interdisciplinary research and source of great interest for policy makers.
+The relationship between culture, creativity, and urban development is both a rich site for interdisciplinary research and a source of great interest for policymakers.

 Data science techniques within environmental and earth sciences drive studies from the molecular to the global scale.